 - Utilize all of your tools––internet, phone apps, multiple books, and other people.

 - Constantly change up your technique.
-This prevents boredom, and helps you really want to learn the information.
+This prevents boredom, and helps you to continue wanting to learn the information.

-- Work on grammar, before learning a bunch of vocabulary.
+- Work on grammar, while learning vocabulary.
 Often the same word is spelled many different way because of conjugation.
-If you don't know why the word is changing, you won't use it or remember is properly and it will confuse you.
+If you don't know why the word is changing, you won't use it or remember it properly and it will be confusing.

 - Study the list of 1000 most commonly used Russian words, and begin trying to use them.

 - Rely on context clues and try to figure out words that you don't know.

 - Listen to Russian music, and watch Russian videos, even when you don't know what is being said.
 Hearing the language will help you speak it.
 A very funny Russian show is "Kitchen", which you can find on youtube.com and Amazon.